hlovatt/Concurrency-Utilities/README.md

 This is similar to how Objective-C and C APIs are 'translated' when imported into Swift.

 On top of the specification's protocols the library provides implementations of processors, producers, and subscribers with their associated subscriptions.
-These implimentations are styled after the standard Swift collection library, in particular `Sequence`, for example there is a `ForEachProducer` and a `ReduceSubscriber` and the arguments when creating these classes mimic the arguments from `Sequence`, e.g. `ReduceSubscriber` accepts a `into` argument into which the reduction happens and a reduction closure that reduces the stream of items to a single item.
+These implementations are styled after the standard Swift collection library, in particular `Sequence`, for example there is a `ForEachProducer` and a `ReduceSubscriber` and the arguments when creating these classes mimic the arguments to the methods from `Sequence`, e.g. `ReduceSubscriber` accepts a `into` argument into which the reduction happens and a reduction closure that reduces the stream of items to a single item.

 Subscribers, as well as conforming to `Subscribe`, also extend `Future` and are therefore a type of future (see above).
 The `get`, `cancel`, and `status` methods from `Future` behave as expected.
 In particular `get` gives access to the value of the subscriber, if any, and waits for the subscriber to complete.